How-To & Life · Guide · Health & Fitness

 Intermittent Fasting for Beginners

-IF explained simply: 16:8, what to eat, common mistakes, and who should skip it.
-No hype.
+16:8 explained simply: what to eat, common mistakes, and who should skip IF entirely.
+Free online guide with no hype, no sign-up, no diet-app upsell.

 Intermittent fasting (IF) is eating within a time window and not eating outside it.
 That’s it.
 No foods banned, no macros tracked.
 For many people it’s the simplest way to reduce calories without consciously dieting — and it has some genuine metabolic benefits too.